Pensions in Germany: Mandatory state pension provision

 The scheme is based on the pay-as-you-go (or redistributive) model.
 Funds paid in by contributors (employees and employers) are not saved (or invested) but are used to pay current pension obligations.

 Civil servants in Germany do not pay any contributions themselves but their salaries are correspondingly lower than those in the private sector.

 The retirement age in Germany is currently 65, but will gradually rise to 67 by 2031 depending on year of birth and how long contributions have been made.
 Each missing year results in a 3.6% reduction in the pension entitlement.
 The German Institute for Economic Research has been arguing that the retirement age needs to have been 70 by 2025, and in 2025 the economics minister Katherina Reiche gave support to such an increase, creating tensions in the governing coalition.

-The state scheme is financed by a payroll tax known as "social security contributions".The social security contributions also include contributions to statutory unemployment, health and long-term care insurance.The contributution for pension insurance in 2024 was 18.6% of pay up to the social security contribution ceiling of €90,600 (Western Bundesländer) and €89,400 (Eastern Bundesländer).
+The state scheme is financed by a payroll tax known as "social security contributions".
+The social security contributions also include contributions to statutory unemployment, health and long-term care insurance.The contribution for pension insurance in 2024 was 18.6% of pay up to the social security contribution ceiling of €90,600 (Western Bundesländer) and €89,400 (Eastern Bundesländer).
 The amount is paid half and half by employer and employee contributions.

 The amount paid to retirees is based on average salaries.
 The German pension insurance agency publishes the value of each year’s contribution (remuneration point).
 This is then multiplied by the number of years contributed and the percentage of the average salary earned during the person's lifetime.
 The average pension in 2012 was €1,263.15 per month.
 The maximum pension for someone having earned twice the average salary (€64,200) would be €2,526.30.